top of page

 Malt Loaf version 2

-I was pleased with the taste (I did double the malt extract from the recipe though) but the texture is just not right.
+I was pleased with the taste (I did double the malt extract from the recipe though) but the texture is just not right, it was quite dry.

 Malt loaf number 3